theindexer/JavaImp.vim/README.md

     nmap <buffer> K :JID<CR>

-Other Settings
+Settings
 --------------
-You can make the following settings in your .vimrc file:
+You can make the following settings in your Vim config files:

-The sorting algorithm gives preferences to the java.* classes.
-You can turn this behavior off by putting this in your .vimrc file.
+JavaImp will prioritize imports part of java.\*, javax.\*, org.\*, and com.\* first (in that order).
+This is a reasonable default which matches Eclipse's settings.

+You can override this configuration by setting g:JavaImpTopImports:

+	let g:JavaImpTopImports = [
+		\ 'java\..*',
+		\ 'javax\..*',
+		\ 'org\..*',
+		\ 'com\..*'
+		\ ]

+Additionally, you can control the location of the static imports.
+The default is to place them above the regular imports.
+You can override this setting:

-    let g:JavaImpSortJavaFirst = 0
+	let g:JavaImpStaticImportsFirst = 1

-By default, the sort algorithm will insert a blank line among package group with package root for 2 similar levels.
+By default, JavaImp will insert a blank line among package group with package root for 2 similar levels.
 For example, the import of the following:

     import java.util.List;
     import org.apache.tools.zip.ZipEntry;